-What pairs better with oysters than a crisp glass of Pinot?
-Located in Grand Boulevard, Vin’tij Food and Wine is your one-stop shop for the wine connoisseur or foodie in your life.
+What pairs better with oysters than a crisp glass of Sauvignon Blanc?
+Located in Grand Boulevard, Vin’tij Food & Wine is your one-stop shop for the wine connoisseur or foodie in your life.
 Grab a bottle to share and celebrate over the Oyster Crostini.
 Sautéed oysters layer over a spinach crostini, paired with pickled red onions, capers and lemon butter.

 Barefoot’s Beachside Bar & Grill: Sandestin

 If you are searching for an authentic Florida lunch spot, look no further than Barefoot’s Beachside Bar & Grill at Hilton Sandestin Beach Golf Resort & Spa.
 Just steps from the sugar-white sand, order your favorite frozen cocktail and pair it with the raw bar - fresh raw oysters, peel-and-eat shrimp and snow crab clusters.

 Surf Hut: Miramar Beach

 This west-side favorite will have something for everyone in your crew.
 Located off Scenic Gulf Drive, Surf Hut is the complete package, with tasty food and amazing Gulf views.
 And don't just settle for the small surf - go big and order the Captain's Platter: fried local fish, Gulf shrimp, oysters, scallops and gumbo.

 Acme Oyster House: Seascape